-The Strong Foundations Discipline Policy outlines the most common unexpected behaviors and their consequences.
+The Strong Foundations Discipline Policy outlines the most common misbehavior and their consequences.
 However, it is not possible to anticipate everything in a policy.
 The Administration reserves the right to make a considered judgment about behaviors and consequences for students that are not outlined in this policy.
-Ultimately, such situations may result in revisions to the Discipline Policy.
 The Discipline Policy works together with the Bullying and Technology policies to outline the expected behaviors that will help maintain a safe learning environment for all students.

-Gum Chewing (R-8)
+Gum Chewing (K-8)

-Gum chewing is not allowed only if it is written in the student's current IEP, 504 plan, or a current doctor's note.
+Gum chewing is not allowed.
 Students chewing gum without permission will be asked to get rid of the gum and will be assigned a cleaning job to help within the school, since gum is often not disposed of correctly and leaves a mess that custodians must be cleaned up.